ADHD comes in three basic types:

 Let’s go through each of them in more detail so you can learn about your Child’s Psychological situation and know how to support them.

 1. Predominantly Inattentive Presentation:

 The inattentive presentation describes problems with organization, focus, and staying on task.
-It is challenging for a person with ADHD to complete a task, pay attention to the details, or follow directions or conversations.
+It is challenging for a person with various forms of ADHD to complete a task, pay attention to the details, or follow directions or conversations.

 The individual gets easily distracted or overlooks small details of daily life activities.
 If the following symptoms are present in a child he could be diagnosed with predominantly inattentive presentation:

 - Does not pay close attention to details

 - Does careless mistakes in tasks at work or school

 - Have trouble staying focused on any activities

 - Does not appear to be listening when talking to them